Gunnar Fischer: Career

 Known for his work with directors Bergman and Carl Theodor Dreyer (Two People, 1945), as well as work with Walt Disney, Fischer received an honorary Guldbagge Award for lifetime achievement in 2002, as well as the Ingmar Bergman Award in 1992.
 His first collaboration with Bergman was on the melodrama Port of Call (1948), a partnership which continued until The Devil's Eye (1960).
 Fischer has been quoted saying the two men were never each other's "bowing servants" yet his admiration for Bergman stood firm: "I felt privileged collaborating with Bergman."

 "Fischer's great skill was in monochrome," according to the British film historian Peter Cowie.
 "He gave Bergman's films that unique expressionist look, with their brilliant contrasts in every gradation of black and white."
 His style was drawn from the landscapes of Carl Theodore Dreyer and Victor Sjöström, whom he knew well.
 The International Dictionary of Films and Filmmakers describes Fischer's style as "in the mainstream of the Scandinavian tradition," and celebrates the close and "intensely psychological close-ups and two-shots."

 Widely recognized for his striking imagery and cold lighting, Fischer was the "first cinematographer to capture with unparalleled beauty the cruelty, sensuality and selfishness that often collided in the same scene among Bergman's anguished characters."

 Almost as striking was the camerawork for Bergman’s historical feature The Seventh Seal, which depicted a medieval encounter between a knight back from the Crusades and the figure of Death.
 Told in stark black and white, its most famous scene featured them playing chess together on a bleak Nordic beach.
 Borrowing a trick from the stage, Fischer lit the shot so that both men were seen in sharp relief against the dark, brooding waves.
 Pedants insisted that this image was impossible as it implied the existence of two suns in different quarters of the sky; Fischer dismissed the criticism on the ground that if the very notion of a knight playing chess with Death were accepted, two suns in the sky should be no more incredible.

 Personal life

 Fischer was married to Gull Söderblom, sister of the popular actor Åke Söderblom.
 He died on 11 June 2011 at the age of 100.
-His grandfather was Elis Fischer, the chief executive of Skandia.
+One of his nephews was the financier Tomas Fischer.